• Remembering

 “I had known David for 15 years before he left us.
 We were two psychiatrists, each a bit off the mainstream path, and both steadfastly dedicated to the helping and healing profession and the integration of science and contemplative traditions.”

 Dan Siegel, The PDP Group, and Norton Publishing provide an Enneagram-informed book about using affective neuroscience and the Enneagram together in therapy.
-Targeted for an audience of clinicians and scientists in interpersonal neurobiology, the book is a primer to some, but not all Enneagram concepts in the Enneagram system, and it is not fully equivalent to The Enneagram System of Personality.
+Targeted for an audience of clinicians and scientists in interpersonal neurobiology, the book is a primer to some, but not all Enneagram concepts in the Enneagram system.
+Although not fully equivalent to the Enneagram System of Personality, it is a good starting place, particularly after reading The Essential Enneagram.
+In addition, The Enneagram, Relationships, and Intimacy, includes fundamental concepts of the PDP Model used in tandem with the Enneagram system.

 The table below provides a comparison of the psycho-spiritual Enneagram and the Patterns of Developmental Pathways.
-The above mentioned book, The Enneagram, Relationships, and Intimacy, includes fundamental concepts of the PDP Model in tandem with the Enneagram system.
-PURCHASE this BOOK on Amazon.

 Comparing the Enneagram to the Patterns of Developmental Pathways (PDP):